skvamme/pico_atlast/README.md

 *****************************************************************************************

 If you want to try sixel graphics, upgrade your Xterm to the latest version (where sixel graphics is enabled by default).

+sudo apt install xterm

-Add a file .Xresources to your home directory with the following line: xterm*decTerminalID: vt340
+Add a file .Xresources to your home directory with the following line:

+xterm*decTerminalID: vt340

+Convert sixel.atl to atlast.h

 ./atl2h.sh sixel.atl

+And finally, build it

 make

 In xterm connect to the pico with